alexacalkhoven/benchbae/README.md

 # BenchBae
 MMPP (Team 1) Calgary Hacks 2021 Submission.
-We are submitting to Tier 1, as well as the Google Cloud, Cloud Computing and UX/UI bounty.
+We are submitting to Tier 1, as well as the Google Cloud, Cloud Computing, Domain Name and UX/UI bounty.

 ## Access
 Find BenchBae here: https://benchbae.netlify.app/
-Or hosted on Firebase: https://mmmpp-calgary-hacks-2021.web.app/
+Or hosted on Firebase: https://mmmpp-calgary-hacks-2021.web.app/ Or on our custom domain: http://benchbae.me/

 ## About
 BenchBae was inspired by a dataset detailing Calgary’s park benches from Calgary’s municipal open-source data.